sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 #### Change Style to "Form"

-Select the Data Grid and open the LiveCode **Property Inspector**.
+Select the Data Grid and open the OpenXTalk **Property Inspector**.
 Change the style to **form**.

 ![](images/datagrid-form-inspector-style.png)